 Support & Treatment

-Understanding the Impact of COVID-19 on your Mental Health
+Understanding the Impact of Stressful Events on your Mental Health

-The impact of stressful events like the COVID-19 pandemic on mental health can vary from person to person and may change over time.
-Some people might notice very little effect of the pandemic on their mental health.
+The impact of stressful events youron mental health can vary from person to person and may change over time.
+Some people might notice very little effect on their mental health.
 They might be fortunate to be quite resilient.
 Others may notice short-term periods of depression or anxiety which is concerning, but basically resolves with time as the stress subsides.
-Other people might notice a more enduring pattern of psychological difficulty that persists beyond the initial stress of the pandemic.
+Other people might notice a more enduring pattern of psychological difficulty that persists beyond the initial stress of an event.

 For many people, psychological symptoms may not develop until after the stress has at least partially resolved.
-Notably, some people already have significant psychiatric or psychological difficulties and may notice that the stress of the COVID-19 pandemic has changed or complicated their disorder.
+Notably, some people already have significant psychiatric or psychological difficulties and may notice that the stress of an event has changed or complicated their disorder.

-I already have a diagnosis of a psychiatric disorder, how might the pandemic affect me and what should I do?
+I already have a diagnosis of a psychiatric disorder, how might a crisis or disaster affect me and what should I do?

-If you’ve been diagnosed with a mental health condition, it’s important to know that the stress associated with the COVID-19 pandemic might cause your symptoms to worsen.
+If you’ve been diagnosed with a mental health condition, it’s important to know that the stress associated with a crisis might cause your symptoms to worsen.
 We encourage you to take the following steps to look after your emotional health.

 • If you are currently receiving treatment, be sure to continue with that treatment.
 If you are not able to receive in-person care, develop a plan for telehealth sessions with your provider(s).

-• Make sure that you’re taking your medications as prescribed and have a plan for maintaining access to those medications during the pandemic.
+• Make sure that you’re taking your medications as prescribed and have a plan for maintaining access to those medications.

 • If you are not currently receiving treatment, make sure to monitor your symptoms closely and reach out to your mental health care provider(s) if those symptoms begin to worsen or impact your daily life.